SamCutmore/TelemetryViewer/README.md

 ## Status

-- Core UART transport is functional but may lose data at high baud rates
+- Core UART transport is functional
+- Protocol parsing planned
-- Visualization layer planned for the future
+- Telemetry Visualization layer planned
+- Optimisation and experimentation with concurrency and prioritisation queues of events
+- GUI interface